Propaganda & Control of the Public Mind

 Noam Chomsky

 Noam Chomsky, by any measure, has led a most extraordinary life.
-In one index he is ranked as the eighth most cited person in history, right up there with Aristotle, Shakespeare, Marx, Plato and Freud.
-The MIT professor’s contributions to modern linguistics are legendary.
+In one index, he is ranked as the eighth most cited person in history, right up there with Aristotle, Shakespeare, Marx, Plato, and Freud.
+His contributions to modern linguistics are legendary.
 In addition to his pioneering work in that field, he has been a leading voice for peace and social justice for many decades.
 Chris Hedges says he is “America’s greatest intellectual” who “makes the powerful, as well as their liberal apologists, deeply uncomfortable.”
-He is Institute Professor Emeritus in the Department of Linguistics and Philosophy at MIT and Laureate Professor of Linguistics and Haury Chair in the Program in Environment and Social Justice at the University of Arizona.
-At 92, he is still active; writing and giving interviews to the media all over the world.
-He is the author of scores of books, including Propaganda & the Public Mind, How the World Works, Power Systems and Global Discontents with David Barsamian.
+The New Statesman calls him “the conscience of the American people.”
+He is Professor Emeritus in the Department of Linguistics and Philosophy at MIT and Laureate Professor of Linguistics and Haury Chair in the Program in Environment and Social Justice at the University of Arizona.
+At 97, though having health setbacks, he continues to inform and inspire people all over the world.
+He is the author of scores of books, including Masters of Mankind, Consequences of Capitalism, Chronicles of Dissent, and Notes on Resistance.
+He is co-author with Edward Herman of Manufacturing Consent.
+His latest books are The Myth of American Idealism: How U.S. Foreign Policy Endangers the World and Surviving the 21st Century.

 v Blomberg –